Are You Thinking Of Leaving A Narcissist? Here’s What You Need To Know

 Leaving a narcissistic relationship is far more complex than a non-abusive relationship.
 But if you’re contemplating it, start putting an escape plan into action as soon as possible (see below).

 Narcissistic relationships always exhibit a pattern.
-So if you notice that highs follow the low moments, you need to break your cycle.
+So if you notice the highs follow the low moments, you need to break your cycle.

 Your relationship has probably felt like an emotional rollercoaster, up and down, happy, then sad.
 The downs have left you fighting to get the relationship back on track and hoping that someday things will be better again — just like before.
 And the ups are only ever temporary.